twigphp/Twig/doc/templates.rst

     {# only assign the second value #}
     {% do [, last] = ['Fabien', 'Potencier'] %}

-.. versionadded:: 3.29

-    Support for destructuring iterators was introduced in Twig 3.29.

 Sequence destructuring also works with iterators (any ``Traversable`` value).
 Values are extracted in iteration order and keys are ignored.
 The